 There’s also a lot to dislike about Deadlight.
 While the first part of the game is a “must play” the following parts of the game go from “maybe play” to “do not play”.

 The voice work is not good to the point where it actually takes away from the gameplay because it’s so distracting.

 Lastly the length of the game is a problem.
 Two and a half hours just doesn’t cut it, not when that two and a half hours also has a tutorial and cutscenes.
 The actual time you’re playing the best part of the game is probably somewhere in the 20-30 minute range.

-For some the things that Deadlight does right it will be worth a purchase from some people, I think the majority of people out there are best to avoid it for now.
+For some, the things that Deadlight does right will be worth the purchase.
+I think the majority of people out there are best to avoid it for now.